gothinkster/realworld/README.md

 The core creators are **[Eric Simons](https://twitter.com/ericsimons40)** and **[Albert Pai](https://twitter.com/iamalbertpai)** &mdash; we personally run [Thinkster.io](https://thinkster.io), the developer tutorial site where all of these stacks are taught.
 Thinkster funds this entire project, so please consider investing in [a Pro subscription](https://thinkster.io/pro) to **support the ongoing development of RealWorld**!

 RealWorld wouldn't be possible without the help of the open source community reviewing codebases, creating new app implementations, and many other tasks that help push this project forward.
-We especially appreciate the OSS leaders who have helped contribute to RealWorld:
+We especially appreciate the OSS leaders who have helped contribute to RealWorld.

+## Special thanks to...

 - **Val Karpov** (core contributor of Mongoose) created the React/Redux codebase and authored its accompanying tutorial
 - **James Brewer** (docs contributor to Django) for countless brainstorming sessions, helping name this project, and creating the Django codebase + tutorial